 Registration as an investment adviser can happen one of two ways: either registering with the primary state in which you do business, or registering with the Securities and Exchange Commission (SEC).
-However, registering with the SEC requires a minimum of $100M of regulatory AUM, or doing business in 15+ states; as a result, most advisors just starting out will initially register the RIA at the state level, and then become an IAR (investment adviser representative) of that RIA.
+However, registering with the SEC requires a minimum of $100M of regulatory AUM, or doing business (requiring registration) in 15+ states; as a result, most advisors just starting out will initially register the RIA at the state level, and then become an IAR (investment adviser representative) of that RIA.

 Notably, though, to become an IAR, you must also pass the Series 65 exam (or have the Series 7 and 66 if you are coming from a broker-dealer).
 Most states will waive this requirement for those with an advanced certification such as the CFP, CFA, CHFC, or the AICPA’s PFS.
 But ultimately that means to get started, you must both pass the Series 65 exam (or possess one of the requisite designations), and go through the registration process.

 And the registration process in the advisor’s home state itself should be done before actually going into business.
 As the financial advisor adds clients in other states, and crosses more than five clients (for most states), it’s also necessary to extend the registration in those states.
 But soliciting the first client requires the advisor to at least create the initial RIA in their home state, first.